wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/websites-dotnet-deploy-webjobs.md

 ## <a id="deploy"></a>Deploy a WebJobs project

 A WebJobs project that you have linked to a web project deploys automatically with the web project.
-For information about web project deployment, see [How to deploy to web sites](/documentation/articles/web-sites-deploy).
+For information about web project deployment, see [How to deploy to Web Apps](/documentation/articles/web-sites-deploy).

 To deploy a WebJobs project by itself, right-click the project in **Solution Explorer**, and click **Publish as Azure WebJob**.